AlasdairHanson/QA-Fundamental-Project-Web/README.md

 ![Imgur](https://i.imgur.com/BF3b3tC.png)

-As more games are added, the cards containing them are stacked below each other:
+As more games are added, the cards containing them are stacked below each other.
+We can see the "total" at the top of the first card containing the sum of the prices of each game in the list:

 ![Imgur](https://i.imgur.com/eDU3A3A.png)